-6.163 LAVATORY SMOKE DETECTOR
+6.163 LAVATORY SMOKE DETECTOR93

-- (a) No person may operate a passenger carrying aircraft of more than 5700 kg maximum certificated takeoff mass unless each lavatory in the aeroplane is equipped with a smoke detector system that provides:56 - (1) A warning light in the flight deck; or - (2) A warning light or audio warning in the passenger cabin, taking into account the position of the cabin attendants during various phases of flight.
+- (a) No person may operate a passenger carrying aircraft of more than 5700 kg maximum certificated takeoff mass unless each lavatory in the aeroplane is equipped with a smoke detector system that provides: - (1) A warning light in the flight deck; or - (2) A warning light or audio warning in the passenger cabin, taking into account the position of the cabin attendants during various phases of flight.

-6.164 MEANS FOR ATTENUATING BOMB BLAST
+6.164 MEANS FOR ATTENUATING BOMB BLAST94

-(a) When required by the CAAV, an AOC holder shall provide, for use at the least-risk bomb location, a specialized means of attenuating and directing the blast.57
+(a) When required by the CAAV, an AOC holder shall provide, for use at the least-risk bomb location, a specialized means of attenuating and directing the blast.

-6.165 CRASH AXE: COMMERCIAL AIR TRANSPORT
+6.165 CRASH AXE: COMMERCIAL AIR TRANSPORT95

-(a) No person may operate an aircraft with a maximum certificated takeoff mass of more than 5700 kg unless it is equipped with a crash axe appropriate to effective use in that type of aeroplane, stored in a place not visible to passengers on the aeroplane.58
+- (a) No person may operate an aircraft with a maximum certificated takeoff mass of more than 5700 kg unless it is equipped with a crash axe appropriate to effective use in that type of aeroplane, stored in a place not visible to passengers on the aeroplane. - 92 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016 - 93 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016 - 94 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016 - 95 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016

-6.167 OXYGEN STORAGE & DISPENSING APPARATUS59
+6.167 OXYGEN STORAGE & DISPENSING APPARATUS96